Cobenian/raygun/README.md

 end
 ```

-You can also provide a function that takes a Plug Conn and returns a map with
+You can also provide a function that takes a Plug.Conn and returns a map with
 information about the logged in user.

 ```elixir